 The main street is full of shops and places that will sell you Ginja.

-Shop on Rua Direita
+#2 Shop on Rua Direita

-In addition to the Ginja, you can find a lot of cute souvenirs along the main street.
-We loved the colorful pottery and they also had some unique toys for kids.
+We loved the colorful pottery and saw some unique toys for kids.
 It’s also just a pretty street to admire on your walk through the town.
+There are plenty of photo opportunities too.

 church in Obidos